Monday-Friday: 9 a.m. – 9 p.m. | Saturday: 9 a.m. – 6 p.m. | Sunday: 12 noon – 9 p.m.

 - Topeka and Shawnee County will be an engaged community of readers

 - The library will be a learning organization committed to excellence in: Leadership, planning, customer focus, process management and partner focus

 Learn more about our inclusive process for determining community impact goals.

 The Topeka and Shawnee County Public Library is a 21st-century, landmark library, and features the Alice C. Sabatini Gallery, the Millennium Café, Chandler Booktique (bookstore and gift shop), free meeting rooms, computer training and free gigabit Wi-Fi access.
 We’re your place.
 Learn what’s happening at your library by keeping up with Library News, delivered to your mailbox, and Library News Update, delivered to your email inbox.

-Located in the heart of Shawnee County, the library has a collection of more than 500,000 books and serves more than 95,000 registered borrowers.
+Located in the heart of Shawnee County, the library has a collection of more than 500,000 books and serves more than 100,000 registered borrowers.
 About 3,000 people walk through our doors daily.
-Our bookmobiles make about 30 stops six days a week traveling across the county.
+Our bookmobiles make about 20 stops six days a week traveling across the county.
 We provide services to 55 senior living facilities and 85 homebound individuals.
-And, our Digital Branch Library, www.tscpl.org, serves customers’ needs 24/7.
+Our website serves customers’ needs 24/7.
 The library offers state-of-the art technology, youth programs that encourage learning and reading, accessibility services addressing the needs of older readers and persons with disabilities, and reference and research tools.